bitcoin-core/btcdeb/doc/tapscript-example.md

 #0000 OP_SHA256
 ```

 The tapscript commitment succeeded.
 Yay!
 Now as you can see we still need to add the inputs that satisfy the script itself.
 We will be adding those on the left hand side of the program || control object blob in the witness.
-Generally speaking, tapscript spending witness stack looks like: `<arg1> <arg2> ... <script> <control object>`.
+Generally speaking, tapscript spending witness stack looks like: `<argN> ... <arg2> <arg1> <script> <control object>`.

 * Firstly, the preimage which, when hashed, turns into the above: 107661134f21fc7c02223d50ab9eb3600bc3ffc3712423a1e47bb1f9a9dbf55f
 * Second, the signature for the script.
 We don't have one, yet, so let's just put 64 random bytes in and have btcdeb tell us the sighash.

+Flipped around, since args are opposite order:

 > 020000000001 0162ba7ef7f4ed7e7e1f2fbca227459e1246b565f6c262fdc3f720415d7d1a46d40000000000ffffffff0128230000000000001600140d8c371e13b8c463a2d69d5b4746ab1bc59edff6 04 40 000102030405060708090a0b0c0d0e0f000102030405060708090a0b0c0d0e0f000102030405060708090a0b0c0d0e0f000102030405060708090a0b0c0d0e0f 20 107661134f21fc7c02223d50ab9eb3600bc3ffc3712423a1e47bb1f9a9dbf55f 45 a8206c60f404f8167a38fc70eaf8aa17ac351023bef86bcb9d1086a19afe95bd533388204edfcf9dfe6c0b5c83d1ab3f78d1b39a46ebac6798e08e19761f5ed89ec83c10ac
 41 c1 5bf08d58a430f8c222bffaf9127249c5cdff70a2d68b2b45637eb662b6b88eb5 c81451874bd9ebd4b6fd4bba1f84cdfb533c532365d22a0a702205ff658b17c9 00000000